Dozens flee homes as wildfires rage in Greece, PM urges calm

-ATHENS Forest fires fanned by strong winds and high temperatures broke out around Athens and in other parts of southern Greece on Friday, sending residents fleeing from flames threatening their homes.
+ATHENS Forest fires fanned by strong winds and high temperatures broke out around Athens and in other parts of southern Greece on Friday, sending residents fleeing as clouds of smoke billowed over their homes.

-Summer wildfires, though common for the season, heaped additional misery on the government of Prime Minister Alexis Tsipras, which is struggling to obtain a new bailout from foreign creditors.
+The wildfires created a new problem for the government of Prime Minister Alexis Tsipras, which is struggling to obtain a fresh bailout from foreign creditors.

-A 58-year-old died after inhaling fumes and suffering respiratory problems but there were no other reports of casualties.

-Tsipras urged calm as more than 140 firefighters with 80 fire engines and 11 aircraft battled the flames near Athens that crept close to homes.
+Tsipras urged calm as more than 140 firefighters with 80 fire engines and 11 aircraft battled the flames near Athens, which a Reuters photographer said were near homes.

-A neighborhood playground was razed and flames surrounded the local church.
-Dozens of people, including elderly women covering their faces with headscarves, tried to put out the flames with buckets of water.

 "We all need to stay calm," Tsipras told reporters.